 They also come available in 12 inches would be unpractical for a kayak.

 Lowrance has a great range of options for both boats and kayaks.
-As the image below shows the Hook reveal would fit in the entry-level category, elite FS in the mid-level and HDS live into the high-end category.
-Many of these models have been refreshed with the hook reveal and elite FS getting a decent facelift towards the end of 2020.
+As the image below shows the Hook Reveal fit in the entry-level category, Elite FS in the mid-level and HDS Pro into the high-end category.
+Many of these models have been refreshed with the hook reveal and elite FS getting a decent facelift towards the end of 2020 and HDS Pro being a new release in 2023.

 Installing a sounder or fish finder on your kayak or Hobie